 This template is followed for each of the company's 3 core customer segments.
 This provides consistency, but more than that, it emphasizes how diligent research reinforces their assumptions about who their customers are and why they'd open their wallets.
 Keep all of this in mind when you are write your own business plan.

-Now that you’ve defined who your customers are for your readers, your Customer Acquisition section will tell them which strategies and tactics you plan to leverage to actually reach those customers and ultimately convert them into paying customers.
+Now that you've defined who your customers are for your readers, your Customer Acquisition section will tell them what marketing and sales strategy and tactics you plan to leverage to actually reach the target market (or target markets) and ultimately convert them into paying customers.

 Similar to the exercise you will go through with your Revenue Model, in addition to identifying which channels you're pursuing, you'll also want to detail all of relevant costs associated with your customer acquisition channels.